Gimme Gimme Gimme (TV series): Premise

 Tom is melodramatic yet fails in his desire to get acting roles.
 He believes himself to be truly gifted in the art of acting, and often blames his failures on his agent or society itself.
 He did appear in one episode of EastEnders and often brags about it, delaying for as long as he can the fact that he was in one scene, had one line, and did nothing but buy a cagoule from Bianca Jackson's market stall.
 He also appeared in Daylight Robbery as an extra, standing in a queue in the background.
 He had one line but it was cut due to timekeeping.
 He insists that the entire series was ruined due to the axing of his line.
 Tom has an obsession with appearing to be middle-class even though he hails from a working-class background, possibly because he also hates his parents.
 It is often suggested that Tom has no friends whatsoever (apart from Linda and his housemates) but unlike Linda he usually tries to pretend he is popular.
 Tom is in love with the actor Simon Shepherd.

 Although they appear to loathe each other, Tom and Linda are beholden to each other due to the simple fact that nobody else can tolerate them.
-They are in many ways alike: selfish, unsuccessful, and physically and personally unattractive - although Tom less so.
-The hapless duo live in a Kentish Town flat (69 Paradise Passage, Kentish Town) rented from elderly ex-prostitute Beryl Merit (Rosalind Knight).
-Other regular characters are the middle-class, horny married couple Jez (Brian Bovell) and Suze (Beth Goddard).
+They are in many ways alike: selfish, unsuccessful, and physically and personally unattractive – although Tom less so.
+The hapless duo live in a Kentish Town flat (69 Paradise Passage, Kentish Town) rented from elderly ex-prostitute Beryl Merit (Rosalind Knight), who lives in the upstairs flat.
+Other regular characters are the middle-class, horny married couple Jez (Brian Bovell) and Suze (Beth Goddard), who live in the basement flat.
 Many of the storylines revolve around the fact that Tom and Linda find Jez sexually attractive and (particularly Linda) despise the oblivious Suze.
 Another recurring character is Sugar Walls (Elaine Lordan), Linda's celebrity sister.
 Many of the other characters can be just as hapless as Tom and Linda; Beryl still engages in sexual activities such as S&M and picking up young and married men, while Jez and Suze generally lack common sense.
 For example, they once cancelled their holiday to the Algarve and paid £500 to stay in their own back garden after Linda opened it up as a campsite.

 On at least one occasion the fourth wall is broken when a previous series was referenced by Linda.

 At the end of series three, Tom finally got his big break in TV soap opera Crossroads.
 The last episode ended with Tom leaving the flat and Linda taking off her hair (revealing it to be a wig) and sitting in the flat alone.